dsc-courses/practice.dsc40a.com/problems/sp23-final2/sp23-final2-q02.md

 # BEGIN SUBPROB

-(3 points) What is the probability you roll exactly 7 distinct values?
+What is the probability you roll exactly 7 distinct values?

 # BEGIN SOLUTION